manulthanura/User-Authentication/README.md

 #Goal
 This tutorial helps you:

-understand the differences between the Admin role and the Basic user role;
+- understand the differences between the Admin role and the Basic user role;
-use JWT to authenticate users; and learn role-based authentication using JWT in a simple Node.js app.
+- use JWT to authenticate users;
+- learn role-based authentication using JWT in a simple Node.js app.

 #Prerequisites
 You have installed the following: